nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 understand that invariant?
 Maybe there will be a need to swap in new data in the future.

-To fix this borrow checker bug, we need to ensure that mutatin `self` cannot cause `datum` to get freed.
+To fix this borrow checker bug, we need to ensure that mutating `self` cannot cause `datum` to get freed.
 Since the data is in an `Rc`, one easy way to do this is to get a second handle to that `Rc`, and store it on the stack: